 Any players aged 75 and older, regardless of handicap, will be eligible to play the senior tees.

-Players are allowed four make-up matches during the season.
-Each match must be made up prior to the following week's matches and scorecards should be sent to the webmaster.
 Opposing players are obligated to make every effort to accommodate the player who is missing the match.
 The proper handicap will be applied to the match that would be applied should the match be played at the scheduled date.
 If you pre-play a Thursday match and that regular Thursday match is rained out, your pre-play match is also considered rained out and is null and void.

 If during this time a player misses five matches he will be replaced immediately.
-The only exception to this rule is if a member has a medical situation.

-In the event of serious injury or illness, either to the player or a family member that needs their care, accommodations will be made to replace that player with a temporary player while his absence is required.
+In the event of medical issue, serious injury or illness, either to the player or a family member that needs their care, accommodations will be made to replace that player with a temporary player while his absence is required.
 Once the player is able to return to regular play, the temporary player will be released and the member will rejoin the League play.